AdobeDocs/commerce-marketplace/src/pages/guides/sellers/content/index.md

 ---
-group: marketplace-sellers
-title: Extension content
+title: Add extension content
 ---

+# Add extension content

 The content that accompanies your extension listing is derived from the profile of the extension or theme, and information in the developer\'s company profile.